reachlinlen/hotel-search/README.md

 # hotel-search
-Traveller searchng for a Hotel
+Traveller searching for a Hotel